Father Timothy Brennan

 Assigned as follows:

-Summary of Abuse Allegations against Father Timothy Brennan:
+Summary of Abuse Allegations against Father Timothy J. Brennan:

-According to media reports, in 1987, Fr.
-Timothy Brennan, a Benedictine, pleaded guilty to a charge of criminal sexual contact with a 15-year-old boy at St. Mary’s Abbey on the Delbarton School campus in 1984.
+According to media reports, in 1987, Father Timothy J. Brennan, a Benedictine monk, pleaded guilty to a charge of criminal sexual contact with a 15-year-old boy at St. Mary’s Abbey on the Delbarton School campus in 1984.
 Prosecutors said he showed the victim pornography and urged him to masturbate in front of the monk.
 Court papers said the victim was between 13 and 15 at the time.

-Brennan was placed on one-year probation, charged a $30 fine, and was sent to Washington, D.C. for six months for treatment in a facility for clergy sex offenders.
+Father Brennan was placed on one year probation, charged a $30 fine and was sent to Washington, DC for six months for treatment in a facility for clergy sex offenders.
 The case was resolved with a confidentiality agreement that came with a seven-figure settlement in 1988.
 The abbey promised publicly not to let him work with children or teenagers again.
-Brennan was later assigned to a Lakewood parish to work at a nursing home and a local hospital.
+Father Brennan was later assigned to a Lakewood parish to work at a nursing home and a local hospital.
 He continued working in New York churches for over 10 years.

-In March 2002, Brennan was in Rochester, New York when he was placed on leave amidst another sexual abuse allegation report.
+In March 2002, Father Brennan was in Rochester NY when he was placed on leave amidst another sexual abuse allegation reported.
 He was ordered into a Missouri rehabilitation facility for life.

-In July 2017, a New Jersey man filed a civil suit alleging that Brennan sexually abused him on more than 100 occasions when he was an altar boy and a student at St. Elizabeth of Hungary in Linden from 1968 to 1971.
-The abuse started when he was 11 years old and continued until he was 14.
-According to the suit, Brennan plied him with pornography and masturbated in front of him.
+In July 2017, a New Jersey man filed a civil suit alleging that Father Brennan sexually abused him on more than 100 occasions when he was an altar boy and a student at St. Elizabeth of Hungary in Linden from 1968 to 1971.
+The abuse started when he was 14 years old and continued until he was 14.
+According to the suit, Father Brennan plied him 2with pornography and masturbated in front of him.
 He sent the boy on missions to have sex with other students and had him report back.

 “He constantly treated me like his favorite student or special friend,” the alleged victim said.
-“He never held back in the conversations we had, and his conversations with me were always about an explicit sex act or specific interaction with a certain person.
-He also contently told me that he was fantasizing about sex and that he would use me to complete his orgasm”.
+“He never held back in our conversations we had, and his conversations with me were always about an explicit sex act or specific interaction with a certain person.
+He also contently told me that he was fantasizing about sex and that he would use me to complete his orgasm.”

-In June 2018, the Benedictine order settled lawsuits with five men who claimed they were sexually abused by Brennan at Delbarton School.
+In June 2018, the Benedictine order settled lawsuits with five men who claimed they were sexually abused by Father Brennan at Delbarton School.
 Settlements were also reached in December 2018 and February 2019, totaling seven settled suits.
-According to court documents, Brennan admitted to abusing 50 boys.
-As of February 2019, there are active suits from three men and one woman, claiming he sexually abused them at St. Elizabeth’s.
+According to court documents, he admitted to abusing 50 boys.

-State court records show he has been accused of abuse in 16 lawsuits, including these four and three earlier this month.
+According to state court records, Father Brennan has been accused of child sexual abuse in 16 lawsuits including these most recent seven.
 One man who settled with the order and St. Elizabeth’s in 2019 said Brennan sexually abused him more than 100 times at the school, groping him and masturbating in front of him.